AdrieanKhisbe/pending-link/README.md

 Documentation from raml spec can be generated with `raml2html` available on `npm`, regenerate them using `raml2html api-raml.yaml > public/api.html`

-Can be invoked with `npm run generate-doc`
+Can be invoked with `npm run generate-doc`, or with `npm run build` that will also update the homepage from the jade template.

 ### Client Generation

-Raml tool example:
+A client can be generated with Raml tool example:
 ```sh
 npm install raml-client-generator -g
 raml-to-client api.raml -o api-client -l javascript